-- "The Election Code uses the word "organization" but does not define it.
+The Wyoming Election Code uses the word "organization" but does not define it.
 The Attorney General has stated that "organization" should be given its ordinary meaning.
-Any kind of association, business or otherwise, which exists for a purpose other than supporting or opposing a petition drive or ballot proposition which receives or spends money for either of those two purposes, is required to file a campaign report.
+Any kind of association, business or otherwise, which exists for a purpose other than supporting or opposing a petition drive or ballot proposition which receives or spends money for either of those two purposes, is required to file a disclosure report.
 (For example, ABC Tobacco Company spends money on an ad campaign against an initiative drive to ban smoking in all public places.
-The company is an "organization" and must file a campaign expenditures report.) - " Any organization which supports or opposes a petition drive or any organization which supports or opposes a ballot proposition, shall file a Statement of Receipts and Expenditures within ten days after the election or ten days after the petition is submitted to the Secretary of State.
+The company is an "organization" and must file a Statement of Receipts and Expenditures report.)